michaellevy/tidyverse_talk/tidyverse.md

     ## [[4]]
     ## [1] 1

-`map_xxx` type-specifies the output and simplifies the list to a vector.
+`map` always returns a list. `map_xxx` type-specifies the output type and simplifies the list to a vector.

 ``` r
 map_dbl(1:4, log, base = 2)